|

 "For many Muslims in Europe, self-segregation has come naturally.
 What's tragic is that European authorities have supported it.
 Rejecting the American approach - namely, encouraging immigrants to work and integrate - they've instead helped newcomers to maintain distinct communities and provided benefits that have made it easy for them to stay unemployed.
 Why did these authorities prefer segregation?
 Supposedly they were enlightened 'multiculturalists' who respected differences; for many, the real reason was a profound discomfort with the idea of "them" becoming "us."
 Naively, they imagined they could preserve their nations' cultural homogeneity while letting in millions of foreigners and smiling on their preservation and perpetuation of values drastically different from their own.

 "What they've reaped, alas, is a generation of Muslims, many of whom view their neighborhoods as colonies amid enemy territory - and who demand this autonomy be recognized.
 In Britain, imams have pressed the government to designate part of Bradford as being under Muslim law.
 In Belgium, Muslims in the Brussels neighborhood of Sint-Jans-Molenbeek consider it to be under Islamic jurisdiction.
 In Denmark, Muslim leaders have sought similar control over parts of Copenhagen.
 In France, an official met with an imam at the edge of Roubaix's Muslim district out of respect for his declaration that it was Islamic territory.
 In many cities, police have stopped patrolling certain enclaves, the authorities having effectively ceded control to local religious leaders.
+If you ever wanted demonstrable proof of the failure of the socialist state you need look no further than Europe in 2005.
+It's a disaster.

 :: Max 9:07 PM [+] ::